StevenCloud/hackathon11/README.md

 # hackathon11

-This is the Read Me:
+Chrome extension that provides the definition of a highligted word on any webpage.
-Current plan is to build a Chrome extension that provides a page preview when the user hovers their mouse over a link for x seconds.
+It is also able to define short idioms or phrases, as well as some words in foreign languages.